daKmoR/generate-typescript-definition-files-from-javascript/README.md

 }
 ```

-I assume you are wondering why we do not have a type here?
+I'm sure you're wondering why we don't have a type here?
 It is because a default value let's TypeScript set the type based on this default value.

 And now the same for `JavaScript`: